Mrpalland/DrillDragonHelper/README.md

 This will create a release in the `dist` folder.

+> **electron-builder may need elevated permissions the first time it installs the needed dependencies.**

 ## Acknowledgements

 - Thanks to Floombo for being totally garnular and supplying Drilly's assets to his community and their continued work on the game Garn47.